Met0o/speech-to-text/README.md

     cmake --build build_gpu -j --config Release
     ```

-6. Donwload a model of choice from [Huggingface](https://huggingface.co/ggerganov/whisper.cpp/tree/main).
+6. Donwload a `Whisper` model of choice from [Huggingface](https://huggingface.co/ggerganov/whisper.cpp/tree/main).
 The model should be placed in the `models` directory.

 7. Run the server to test both CPU and GPU inference:
     A. CPU Inference (rename the `whisper-server.exe` to `whisper-server-cpu.exe`):